marco-zambardi/quick-start/CreatingNewPlan.md

 ### The contact list and consumers

 The end result of a scheduled plan is a **contact list**.
-This list can be stored in the system for downloading in the future, or sent for further processing to a **consumer** such as:
+This can be stored in the system for downloading in the future, or sent for further processing to a **consumer** such as:

-- An SFTP folder
+- An SFTP location
 - Contactsend, for onward delivery

 See the *Contactplan User Guide* and the *Contactplan Product Overview* for more about plans.